cpp-linter/cpp-linter-action/README.md

   - To use thread comments, the `GITHUB_TOKEN` (provided by Github to each repository) must be declared as an environment variable.
 See [Authenticating with the GITHUB_TOKEN](https://docs.github.com/en/actions/reference/authentication-in-a-workflow)
 - Default: true
+- NOTE: If run on a private repository, then this feature is disabled because the GitHub REST API behaves differently for thread comments on a private repository.

 #### `database`